Divide-By-0/blog/content/posts/travel.md

     - **Dark Matter**: This a place with a number of light-tech installations.
 My favorite was this massive outdoors structure with hundreds of light bars just above you that lit up synced to music at night, just outside Sisyphus.
     - **About:Blank**: Haven't been.
 Well reputed club.
     - **Berghain**: Most famous club, higher chance of getting in at odd midday times on non-Saturdays.
 Tried to dress all black to get past Sven and go at 4pm on a Sunday, but was immediately rejected.
 - ## Other International
   - Experiences
+    - **Mexico: Luis Barragan's House**: This architect known for colorblock houses and buildings has an insane house open to the public, and many super-unique buildings around Mexico.
     - **Phillipines: International Pyromusical Competition**: Every year, there's a massive series of musically choreographed fireworks shows here, where all the big companies come and show off.
     - **France: French Red Wine Slides**: Somewhere in Paris they claim to have humans ride down these mid-party...
     - **Portugal: Waking Life**: Burning Man style music [festival](https://linktr.ee/wakinglife) in Portugal.
 No cameras, psychadelic vibe, near a lake.